PSU-Capstone-Winter-Spring-2021/Eviction-Sponge/README.md

 5. In the src/backend directory, run `python3 app.py`

 You can now visit localhost:5000 to see your local version of EvictionSponge.

+## Editing the partners table
+The partner information is located in src/backend/data/partnerData.json. partnerDataTemplate.txt is an example formatting of the information that needs to be included for each partner in partnerData.json.
+Edit partnerData.json to change the partner data the backend serves without having to rebuild the front end React.js app